The Nikon FA

 - No adjustable diopter. (most Nikon models don’t have,…that’s just my pet peeve)

 Forgotten But Cheap

-The FA is a forgotten Nikon.
+The Nikon FA camera may be a forgotten Nikon.
 But it’s probably one of the most advanced manual-focus SLRs ever made by any company.
 It has both matrix metering and program mode with any AI-s lenses.
 A first.
 But works as well as any manual SLR with AI lenses.
 Unless you’re a well paid professional, this is all the camera you’ll ever need.
 And it has 100’s of accessories and compatible lenses.
 All at give away market prices.
 And still works in a pinch without batteries.
 What more can you ask for in a little light tight box?
 Find Nikon FA